Alphonse Osbert, La Muse au Lever du Soleil, 1918

 Concours de récitation poétique: DeadlinesSpace and time restrictions may limit the number of participants.
 In order to give students equal chances for participation and recognition, the following deadlines must be observed.
 High school students must be registered by their teachers; college students may register themselves individually or their professors may register them.

-- As soon as possible, and preferably by Wednesday, February 17: Email the organizer (Gretchen Angelo, email@example.com) to register your school's participation.
+- As soon as possible, but definitely by Wednesday, February 15: Email the organizer (Gretchen Angelo, firstname.lastname@example.org) to register your school's participation.
 Indicate approximate numbers of students who wish to participate on each level.
 Unless we see a huge increase in preregistration compared to previous years, all students will be able to participate.
 Please make this number as precise as possible so that we can accurately predict the timeline.
 Also inform organizer of any students who wish to perform a song, skit, speech, etc.

-- By Monday, February 22: Submit the exact names of contestants, as well as the poem each will read, so that the program and participation certificates can be prepared.
+- By Monday, February 20: Submit the exact names of contestants, as well as the poem each will read, so that the program and participation certificates can be prepared.
 You should receive a confirmation email within 24 hours, which you should check for accuracy.
+You must submit any corrections by Thursday, February 23.

-Concours de récitation poétique: Divisions and ScheduleStudents will read in order of level, as follows:
+Concours de récitation poétique: Divisions and ScheduleStudents will read in order of level.
+The following start times are now final.

 - French 2 high school students